PierreTsia/starter-template/docs/8_confirm-registration-and-change-password.md

 # Email Confirmation and Password Reset

-This guide explains how to implement email confirmation for new registrations and password reset functionality using SendGrid's free tier.
+This guide explains how to implement email confirmation for new registrations and password reset functionality using `@nestjs-modules/mailer` with SendGrid's SMTP service.

 ---

 ## Checklist

-- [ ] Set up SendGrid account and API key
+- [ ] Set up SendGrid account and SMTP credentials
 - [ ] Configure email templates for confirmation and password reset
 - [ ] Update registration flow to require email confirmation
 - [ ] Implement password reset flow